 The physician who asks questions directly to families, finds the parents of the third child slightly worried at the 18 month visit about the child not being cuddly and not seemingly not very attached to them.
 They are told to interact more at home with their toddler.
 Later at three years of age, the parents are very worried about the child's language but are told that many children are "late talkers".
 When the child is five years of age the school notes the child's aloofness, poor receptive and expressive language, and nonexistent social skills.
 The school psychologist evaluates the child and relates to the parents their child has autism.
 The parents become angry as they find that many characteristics they have seen in the past two to three years are noted by the school psychologist as signs of autism.
 They relate to the psychologist that they feel that their physician should have figured this out earlier.

 An important aspect of caring for children in a medical context is that they grow in multiple ways over time.
 There is an expectation that they will grow physically in size.
 They also develop cognitively, socially and motorically.
 Unfortunately, there are a variety of medical conditions that cause derangements in proper child development.
-These include common conditions such as mild intellectual disability, learning disabilities and language disorders.
+These include common conditions such as mild intellectual disability, learning disabilities, and language disorders.
 There are many problems that are rarer such as the developmental disabilities that have a particular genetic etiology, although these are not so rare if taken as a group.
-Other medical conditions, such as cancer, may impact child development because of the effects of treatment on the brain, or because of child and parental stress from the condition.
+Other medical conditions, such as cancer, may impact child development because of the condition itself, effects of treatment on the brain, and because of child and parental stress from the condition.
 There are also situations that place a child at risk for developmental issues, such as prematurity, child abuse, and poverty.

 Twelve to sixteen percent of children in the United States will have at least one area of developmental delay (1,2).
 For certain groups, such as children born premature or from low socioeconomic status, early intervention has been shown to result in higher academic achievement (1,3).
 Early intervention is also thought to improve outcomes for children with learning, language and mild intellectual disabilities (1).
 Children with more severe cognitive impairments and those with physical disabilities show improvements in social, communicative and other adaptive functioning with early intervention (3).
 It is therefore particularly important for physicians to carefully and routinely evaluate children for problems in development so that referral to early intervention services, when appropriate, is made.